Scylidose/100DaysOfCodeChallenge2/Calendar/README.md

         100 Days of Code Challenge | ROUND 2
 ----------------------------------------------

+## Day 44: 21 June 2019

+- Continued to read the Mastering Machine Learning with Python in Six Steps book.

+- Started the Titanic: Machine Learning from Disaster, Kaggle competition

+**Aprox Time:** ***2 hours***

 ## Day 43: 20 June 2019

 - Continued to read the Mastering Machine Learning with Python in Six Steps book.